Ren037167516028/RM-CPP-Git-tutorial/README.md

 Remember to set it to **PRIVATE**.
 ## Git Assignment

-1. Initialize your local git repository for your C++ tutorial HW using commend line.
+1. Initialize your local git repository for your C++ tutorial HW using command line.

 2. link it with your personal **PRIVATE** Github remote Repo.(If you don't have one, then create one)